 - Slightly pricey

-Slipping out of a pair of running shoes is nice.
+After logging your daily miles, slipping out of your running shoes is nice.
 Slipping into a pair of recovery sandals is luxuriously nice.
-OOFOS designed these sandals with patented technology to generously support your tired arches and take pressure off your knees, ankles, hips, and lower back.
+OOFOS designed their recovery sandals with patented technology to generously support your tired arches and take pressure off your knees, ankles, hips, and lower back.

 OOfoam absorbs 37% more shock than traditional foam, so the sandals cushion instead of bounce.
-Biomechanically designed, OOFOS flex with both the ground and your foot.
-The OOfoam helps your foot move in a much more natural way, while cushioning the entire foot, than regular footwear can offer.
+Bio-mechanically designed, OOFOS flex with both the ground and your foot.
+The OOfoam helps your foot move in a much more natural way (while cushioning the entire foot) than regular footwear can.